 "If it's my trial, then let them go," Izzy urged the sphinx.
 "They've got nothing to do with this."

 "They are also part of your trial," the sphinx chuckled darkly.
-"A lack of knowledge can destroy not only one person, but those around him, can it not?"
+"A lack of knowledge can destroy not only oneself, but those around him."

 "Yes, that seems fair," Izzy argued.
 "Let them help me.
 We all get crushed anyway, right?"